Mungkid

 Mungkid is the capital of Magelang Regency, Central Java, Indonesia.
 The town center is located in the village of Sawitan.
-All government offices or agencies of Magelang regency are located here, including the offices owned by private parties.
-Mungkid town was founded on March 22, 1984 to replace the city of Magelang as the capital town of Magelang regency.
-Each March 22 is celebrated by the citizens of Magelang regency as Mungkid's anniversary.
-Many people consider this town as an administrative town and alternative city.
+All government offices or agencies of Magelang regency are located there, including the offices owned by private parties.
+Mungkid town was founded on 22 March 1984 to replace the city of Magelang as the capital town of Magelang regency.
+Each 22nd of March is celebrated by the citizens of Magelang Regency as Mungkid's anniversary.
+Many people consider this town as an administrative town and alternative city (although it does not have city status).
 The major Buddhist temple of Borobudur is about 4 km from the center of Mungkid.

 History

 After Independence in Indonesia in 1945, the city of Magelang was declared as the capital of the Magelang regency.
 However in 1950, Magelang city was declared a separate municipality and was given the right to manage its own affairs.
 It was therefore decided to relocate the capital of Magelang regency.
 Besides providing independence to Magelang city to manage its own affairs, other considerations also pointed to the advantages of locating the capital of the regency.
 It was felt that the establishment of a separate administrative capital might help to stimulate the growth and development of the region.
-Four alternatives were considered as the site of the new district capital: Mungkid, Muntilan, Secang and Mertoyudan.
+Four alternatives were considered as the site of the new regency capital: Mungkid, Muntilan, Secang and Mertoyudan.

-Mertoyudan District and Mungkid District in the town center of Sawitan were selected as the capital of the Magelang regency with the name of Mungkid.
-The inauguration of Mungkid as the capital took place on March 22, 1984 attended by Central Java Governor HM Ismail.
+Mertoyudan District and Mungkid District in the town centre of Sawitan were selected as the new capital of the Magelang Regency with the name of Mungkid.
+The inauguration of Mungkid as the capital took place on 22 March 1984, attended by Central Java Governor HM Ismail.